-If you’ve listened to the tunes from the Broadway musical “Hair,” you’ve heard of the Age of Aquarius.
-At the time, it probably seemed like an imaginary age and a catchy tune.
+If you’ve listened to the songs from the Broadway musical “Hair,” you’ve heard of the Age of Aquarius.
+At the time, it may have sounded like an imaginary age and a catchy tune.
 Turns out, the Aquarian Age is a real thing, and it’s probably happening now.

 What is the Aquarian Age, you ask?
 Good question!

 According to astrology, a new age dawns every 2,160 years, give or take.
 A few years ago, at least in the yoga circles I travel in, we began hearing about the transition from the Age of Pisces to the Age of Aquarius.

 The truth is, astrologers don’t really agree on when this new age began or even if it has, in fact, begun.
 Apparently, it all has to do with the movement of vernal equinoxes from one astrological constellation to another.
 That’s probably a difficult thing to keep track of, so I can see why the dawning of a new age isn’t as easy to pinpoint as, say the first day of spring.

 Some accounts say Aquarius dawned as long ago as the 1400’s, while other say it won’t happen until 3573!
 I suppose that’s not a long stretch of time for the universe, but it leaves us mortals wondering.

 I’m sure you wonder what age it is all the time, don’t you?